-While Forex and stock trading simulators offer a great opportunity to practice your trading, it's best not to do too many demo operations in a trading simulator.
+While Forex and stock trading simulators are excellent for practicing your trading, it is best to avoid performing too many demo operations in a trading simulator.
 Why?
-Simply because it can be easy to treat a demo account as a crutch - one that prevents you from gaining experience trading the live markets using real money.
+Simply because it is all too easy to use a demo account as a crutch, preventing you from gaining experience trading live markets with real money.

-This is one of the reasons why many brokers have an expiry date on their simulators - usually 30 days after opening a demo account.
+This is one of the reasons why many brokers' simulators have an expiry date - usually 30 days after opening a demo account.

-After choosing your Forex simulator software, the first step for transitioning to a live account is to set a goal - what do you want to achieve in your demo account before transitioning to a live one?
-For example, you might want or achieve monthly returns of at least 3%, or a profit of $1,000 for three straight months without losses.
+The first step in transitioning to a live account after selecting your Forex simulator software is to set a goal - what do you want to achieve in your demo account before moving on to a live one?

 Then, once you start trading in a live account, don't be afraid of failure.
 Traders often experience losses, especially towards the beginning of their trading careers.
 If you exercise risk management within your trading, you can manage the risks effectively, and may be able to avoid them altogether.